apigee-127/usergrid-swagger/help.md

     x-volos-apply:
       cache: []
       quota: []
+#
+# #/paths/{verb}: Documentation
+#
+# You can specify one or more HTTP verbs (get, put, post, delete) per path
+# 'description' and 'summary' are text strings for describing what the operation does
+# 'operationId' is used by Swagger Tools to map to the operation on the controller specified with 'x-swagger-router-controller'
+# 'produces' is a YAML string array that allows you to specify the format of the request and response for this operation.
+These can be specified at a global level and overridden per operation.
+# 'parameters' is a YAML object array.
+You can specify path, query and body parameters with the 'in' property of the parameter.
+You can also reference a 'definition' of a model (schema) that is defined in the 'definitions' section later int he document.
     get:
       description: "Returns the results of a search of Twitter"
       summary: "Returns the results of a search of Twitter"